skip to content

 When an individual is charged with a drug crime, there are a number of stages involved in investigating and prosecuting the crime.
 The typical process:

-• The crime will be investigated by either California state law enforcement or local law enforcement.
-They will have a search warrant for the person’s home, car, or other personal possessions.
+• The crime will be investigated by California state or local law enforcement, which will have a search warrant for the person's home, car, or other personal possessions.
 A San Diego criminal defense attorney can help ensure these searches are conducted lawfully.

 • When probable cause has been shown (that a person has committed a crime), that person may be arrested.
-An attorney can protect the suspect’s civil rights during this process as well, by making sure that a Miranda warning is given and that the accused has access to a lawyer.
+An attorney can also protect the suspect's civil rights during this process by ensuring that a Miranda warning is given and that the accused has access to a lawyer.

-• An arraignment is scheduled for the accused to hear the charges being pressed against him or her.
+• An arraignment is scheduled for the accused to hear the charges being pressed against them.
 After this, the accused may be taken into custody or released on bail until the trial date.
 A lawyer can fight to get the individual released on bail and make arrangements with family members to have bail brought to the courthouse while the accused is being held.

 • A trial date will be set so the innocence or guilt of the accused can be determined.
-During this time, an attorney will fight hard for the accused in an effort to prove his or her innocence or have the charges reduced.
+During this time, an attorney will fight hard for the accused in an effort to prove their innocence or have the charges reduced.

 Back to Top